prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 `app: test-alertmanager`.

 * `selector` used to select which Kubernetes Service to use as an Alertmanager API.
-* `validUntil` to define the expiration of the silence.
+* `expiresAt` to define the expiration of the silence.
 * `matchers` field corresponds to the Alertmanager silence matchers each of which consists of:
   - `name` - name of tag on an alert to match
   - `value` - fixed string or expression to match against the value of the tag named by name above on an alert